Mikeware/SpaceBattleArena/doc/server/usage.md

 <a name="tracking"></a>Tracking Modes
 -----------------------------

-Using PageUp/PageDown, you can select a specific ship to track.
-In this mode when zoomed in, the camera will continue to follow the specified ship.
+Using PageUp/PageDown, you can select a specific player to track.
+In this mode when zoomed in, the camera will continue to follow the specified player.
 Also, in debug mode with logging turned on, only output for this ship will be shown.

+When a player is being tracked, a display will be shown in the bottom-right corner with information about the ship's current status as well as the commands it is currently trying to execute.

 The Dynamic camera mode will switch between ships to show whoever happens to have the highest score in the current game.